Matatika/mapper-fivetran/README.md

 Built with the [Meltano Mapper SDK](https://sdk.meltano.com) for Singer Mappers.

+## Overview

+`mapper-fivetran` maps incoming data to a Fivetran-compatible format.
+This involves:

+- Flattening top-level properties
+- Converting property names to snake-case
+- Adding properties pertaining to [Fivetran system columns](https://fivetran.com/docs/core-concepts/system-columns-and-tables)
+  - `_fivetran_id`: MD5-hash of a record, added when no `key_properties` are defined for the stream
+  - `_fivetran_synced`: ISO8601 timestamp of when the record was processed by the mapper

 <!--

 Developer TODO: Update the below as needed to correctly describe the install procedure.
 For instance, if you do not have a PyPI repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.